BangSkyline/BangSkyline/README.md

 **Highlights**: Modern framework, responsive design.

 ### [Neptune-Triton](https://github.com/BangSkyline/Neptune-Triton)
-A ready-to-use Docker Compose setup for OpenWebUI, Ollama, n8n, Qdrant, and PostgreSQL.
+A ready-to-use Docker Compose setup for OpenWebUI, Ollama, n8n, Qdrant, and PostgreSQL, an all in one compose to jump into n8n and local AI.
 **Tech**: Docker, PostgreSQL
 **Highlights**: Streamlined self-hosted AI and automation stack.